 Here, in the middle of winter, a lone, large bull takes a brief look at me before continue to graze.
 His eye, reflecting sky and snow, appears blue.
 He was feeding on the crest of a small rise where late-day sun was beginning to touch him while the background remained mostly in shade.

-This is a limited-edition print, signed and numbered by the artist, offered at 24x36.
+This is a limited-edition print, signed and numbered by the artist, offered at 24x36 or, by custom order, 33x50.
 Both the archival-quality paper edition and aluminum run include free shipping.